 The village of Cemoro Lawang has a good range of lodge or bungalow style accommodation but expect to pay extra for luxuries such as a hot shower.
 Most lodges either have or are within easy walking distance of a small restaurant.
 The nearby villages of Sukapura and Tosari/Wonokitri tend to offer a little more up-market accommodation, mostly favoured by tour groups.

-If you’re feeling adventurous, you can camp of the Sea of Sand for free.
-Overnight temperatures at that elevation can be freezing though so you’ll need plenty of winter woollies and buy a bundle of firewood on your way through Cemoro Lawang so you can keep warm by a campfire.
+If you’re feeling adventurous, you can camp on the Sea of Sand for free.
+Overnight temperatures at that elevation can be freezing though, so you’ll need plenty of winter woollies and buy a bundle of firewood on your way through Cemoro Lawang so you can keep warm by a campfire.
 There’s also a campsite up on the caldera rim near Cemoro Lawang (ask a local for directions).

 There are no ATM’s in the village of Cemoro Lawang and most accommodation places expect payment in cash, so be sure to bring enough cash for your entire time in the area.
 The best time to visit Bromo is during the dry season from April to November as the Sea of Sand can become flooded and boggy during the wet season, closing off access to the Bromo crater.
 Weekdays are best as the weekends and holidays are often crowded with local visitors.